samqty/mars-rover/README.md

 In order to run the application,
 1) you can do that via visual studio (it is built using visual studio 2019).
-2) Command line dotnet run
+2) Command line  ```dotnet run```
-3) In docker container - use docker-compose.yml to build and run.
+3) In docker container - use ```docker-compose.yml``` to build and run.

+### Local Folder Location Configs
+The local directories for both the list of dates as well as, where the downloaded images are stored is configured via an appsetting entry.
+To change the location anywhere other than the default value open the appsetting.json file and update these two keys
+1) DownloadDestinationDirectory
+2) DatesFilesDirectory

 ## Tools and Languages Used
 * Visual Studio 2019 IDE